Rampart–Loyola Streetcar Line

-The Rampart–St. Claude Streetcar Line is a historic streetcar line in New Orleans, Louisiana.
+The Rampart–Loyola Streetcar Line is a historic streetcar line in New Orleans, Louisiana.
 It is operated by the New Orleans Regional Transit Authority (RTA).
-It is the newest streetcar line in the system, as it opened on October 2, 2016, with the total length of the line being 2.4 mi.
-The line is officially designated Route 49 and is denoted with a gold color on most RTA publications.
+It is the newest streetcar line in the system, as it opened in its original form on January 28, 2013, with the total length of the line being 2.4 mi.
+The line is officially designated Route 46 and is denoted with a purple color on most RTA publications.

+History

-Before the line was rerouted to its current route, it was originally called the Loyola-UPT Streetcar line, which opened on January 28, 2013.
+The line was originally called the Loyola–UPT Streetcar Line, and was designated Route 49.
+It opened on January 28, 2013.
 Construction started in August 2011, and the line was opened in time for New Orleans' hosting of Super Bowl XLVII.
-It was reconfigured to become the Rampart–St. Claude line as part of the Rampart Streetcar construction project that began in April 2015.
+It was extended on October 2, 2016 to become the Rampart–St. Claude Streetcar Line as part of the Rampart Streetcar construction project that began in April 2015.